British Airways Logo

 British Airways Logo History

 British Airways is known not only for its quality service but also for its famous logo.
 The company had many versions that presented British Airways as a leader in the travel industry.
-After several changes, the brand name has taken on the UK national flag colors and the curved line of the Speedmarque.
+After several changes, the brand name has taken on the colors of the UK national flag and the curved line of the Speedmarque.

 What is British Airways?